-USAA is a large, nationwide provider that has been operating for many years, but its focus is on military personnel, both active and retired.
+USAA is a large, nationwide insurance provider that has been operating for many years, but its focus is on the United States military personnel, both active and retired.

-With this guide’s assistance, you should be able to get the best price possible and find out the right provider for your situation.
+With this guide’s assistance, you should be able to get the best car insurance rates possible and find out the right insurance provider for your situation.

 AAA vs. USAA

-We based the information in this guide on the following key elements: equipment and monitoring, reputation, contract, price, and technological integration.
+We based the information inside this insurance review on the following key elements: equipment and monitoring, reputation, contract, price, and technological integration.

-When you’re considering becoming a customer of either company, you should conduct research for rates in your state, and get quotes from each of them to help you establish the best price.
+When you’re considering becoming a customer of any car insurance company, you should conduct research for rates in your state, and get insurance quotes from each of them to help you establish the best price.

-For a clearer idea of what company is best suited to your requirements, we’ve summarized our comparisons under four headers:
+For a clearer idea of what car insurance company is best suited to your requirements, we’ve summarized our comparisons under four headers:

 Coverage & Benefits

-USAA and AAA are large auto insurance companies and as such offer coverage that’s essentially very similar.
-However, an important thing to consider when looking for the best rates is the type of coverage that you need.
+USAA and AAA are large auto insurance companies offering coverage that’s essentially very similar.
+However, an important thing to consider when looking for the best car insurance policy is the type of coverage that you need.

 After all, it makes no sense paying for coverage that includes features that simply don’t apply to your situation.